apache/incubator-resilientdb-python-sdk/docs/nft_market.md

-# Building a NFT market with nexres
+# Building a NFT market with resdb

 ## How can Sajjad sell his painting to Mo?
 1. Sajjad registers his painting as an immutable asset of which he has ownership